 The best business broadband: how to choose the right package

-There’s an enormous range of acronym-heavy technologies available to business broadband customers – ADSL, SDSL, FTTC and EFM to name but a few.
+You need to choose the best broadband for your business.
 The consequences of choosing the wrong access technology for your business could be an unnecessary bill running to tens of thousands of pounds, or – at the other end of the scale – tens of thousands of pounds worth of lost business, because your connection wasn’t up to scratch or properly backed up with a failover.

 To help you avoid making a costly mistake, we’ve spoken to leading business ISPs and industry experts to guide you through the strengths and weaknesses of the various broadband technologies, and show you what to look for in SLAs and backup connections.

 ADSL and FTTC

 The majority of sole traders and small businesses are using precisely the same broadband technology as they use at home: either ADSL, or a fibre connection in areas that are fortunate enough to have been upgraded.

 Many business fibre packages based on BT Openreach products have a “minimum downstream speed” of 12-16Mbits/sec – but don’t be fooled into thinking this is an SLA-backed guarantee.
 These promises simply mean that the ISP and BT will regard connections running consistently below the stated speed as faulty – you won’t qualify for compensation or a time-guaranteed repair if your connection suddenly slumps to 5Mbits/sec.
 For those kinds of assurances, you’ll need to look at the more expensive Ethernet in the First Mile (EFM) or leased-line products.